-The IN-TOUCH team based at UCL Knowledge Lab, and led by Carey Jewitt, with Sara Price.
-We are currently seeking two fully funded Full time PhD students (stipend and fees) to join the project starting in October 2017 for details click here.
+The IN-TOUCH team is based at UCL Knowledge Lab, and led by Carey Jewitt, with Sara Price.

 Carey Jewitt is Professor of Learning and Technology and Director of UCL Knowledge Lab, University College London.
 Her research interests are the development of visual and multimodal research theory and methods, video-based research, and researching technology-mediated interaction.
 She has led a number of research projects on methodological innovation most recently MODE ‘Multimodal Methods for Researching Digital Data and Environments’ (ESRC, MODE.ioe.ac.uk) and MIDAS ‘Methodological Innovation in Digital Arts and Social Sciences’ (ESRC, MIDAS.ioe.ac.uk).
 Carey is a founding Editor of the journal Visual Communication (Sage), and her recent publications include Introducing Multimodality (2016) with Bezemer and O’Halloran, The Sage Handbook of Researching Digital Technologies (2014) with Price and Brown, and The Routledge Handbook of Multimodal Analysis (second edition) (2014).